1000 GIS Applications & Uses

 450. Data Visualization in R – Writing each line of code to programmatically create maps (R Data Visualization – Robin Lovelace)

-451. Fuzzy Logic – Applying fuzzy logic with degrees of truth because often do not have clearly defined boundaries.
+451. Fuzzy Logic – Applying fuzzy logic with degrees of truth because often does not have clearly defined boundaries.

 452. Pivot Tables – Generate dynamic pivot tables in QGIS.
 (QGIS Group Stats Plugin)

-453. Monte Carlo Simulation – Modeling spatial phenomena in with simulation models.
+453. Monte Carlo Simulation – Modeling spatial phenomena with simulation models.

-454. Minkowski Generalization – Determining how complicated object are with Minkowski fractal dimension (Minkowski–Bouligand dimension QGIS plugin)
+454. Minkowski Generalization – Determining how complicated objects are with Minkowski fractal dimension (Minkowski–Bouligand dimension QGIS plugin)